Martiless/hangman/README.md

 ## Future Features:

-* Difficulty levels, this can be achieved by having seperate sheets in the excel with longer words and possibly adding a timer to the game.
+* Difficulty levels can be achieved by having separate sheets in excel with longer words and possibly adding a timer to the game.
 * Add a scoring system, that will keep track of scores on a leader board.

 ***